-Managers, particularly those in middle management, are often under a great deal of pressure.
-They constantly have to deliver results to get ahead and to not find themselves “stuck in the middle.”
-And for that reason, some employ rather self-serving tactics: While they go the extra mile for their own superiors—always with a smile, of course—they are simultaneously exploiting their own team.
+According to the research duo, many managers, particularly those in middle management, are under constant pressure to deliver results and not find themselves “stuck in the middle.”
+As they try to garner favor from their own bosses to advance in their careers, they exploit their team to the fullest extent they can.
 In doing so, their goal is to obtain the most resources possible for themselves.

 What can companies do to prevent such behavior?

-It’s important for a company to understand the function that KUKD can fulfill for a manager.
-That is, many managers may think it helps them on their way as they climb the corporate ladder and that it could prove useful at companies that have an “up-or-out” culture, i.e., where those who truly put their noses to the grindstone get ahead; those who don't measure up have to go.
+The article notes that managers may think KUKD could prove useful at companies that have an “up-or-out” culture: either the manager gets promoted or seeks employment elsewhere.
 Organizations that employ a traditional incentive system are also good breeding grounds for this type of managerial behavior, as the focus at such firms rests on the achievements of the individual and not the team.
-Working from home represents an additional risk factor if the company does not take explicit care to ensure that regular communication takes place across the hierarchical levels both above and below the focal managers.
+Working from home represents an additional risk factor if the company does not take explicit care to ensure that regular communication take place across the hierarchical levels both above and below the focal managers.

-- Gerpott, F./Van Quaquebeke, N. (2022): Kiss-Up-Kick-Down to Get Ahead: A Resource Perspective on How, When, Why, and With Whom Middle Managers Use Ingratiatory and Exploitative Behaviors to Advance Their Careers, in: Journal of Management Studies. https://doi.org/10.1111/joms.12855
+Fabiola H. Gerpott and Niels Van Quaquebeke (in press): Kiss-Up-Kick-Down to Get Ahead: A Resource Perspective on How, When, Why, and With Whom Middle Managers Use Ingratiatory and Exploitative Behaviors to Advance Their Careers, Journal of Management Studieshttps://doi.org/10.1111/joms.12855